BradRem/AzureHostTest/README.markdown

 you build a reusable, maintainable object-oriented business layer for your app.

+Note: there are two branches in GitHub.
+The master branch is just the CSLA based projects.
+The traditionalWCF branch includes another set of projects that uses a standard WCF service as a comparison.

 ##The Solution Files:##

 The AzureHost project is the Windows Azure project where